EmanuelPutura/TrenchCoatsManager/README.md

 # TrenchCoatsManager
  A trench coats manager application, providing two application modes: admin and user mode.
 The user can also add trench coats to a shopping basket which is stored externally.

- ## Several Used Design Patterns
- - Model-View-Controller design pattern for showing the database data in the table, together with custom QT delegates for showing the trench coats photos in the table
- - Abstract Factory design pattern
- - Command design pattern, for the undo/redo functionality, where a list of operations is maintained (each function and its arguments are saved) and in case of an undo or redo operation an object respecting the interface *IFunctionCall* calls the corresponding function

  ## Used Concepts and Several Application Features
  - Graphical User Interface, built using the ```QT Framework```